nuuuwan/news_lk3_data/README.md

 *2024-04-24 18:09:00* · [`adaderanalk`](https://www.adaderana.lk/news/98820/iranian-president-ebrahim-raisi-calls-on-president-ranil) · `en`

-Iranian President Dr. Ebrahim Raisi has called on President Ranil Wickremesinghe at the Presidential Secretariat in Colombo, a short while ago.
+UPDATED: Iranian President Dr. Ebrahim Raisi has called on President Ranil Wickremesinghe at the Presidential Secretariat in Colombo, a short while ago.

 The President of the Islamic Republic of Iran was ceremonially welcomed by his Sri Lankan counterpart along with a guard of honour and other pageantry.

+Iranian President, Dr. Ebrahim Raisi, and President Ranil Wickremesinghe held one-on-one discussions, followed by a bilateral meeting between representatives of both nations at the Presidential Secretariat, the President’s Media Division said.

 Dr. Ebrahim Raisi, arrived in Sri Lanka this morning (24), in response to a special invitation extended by President Wickremasinghe, marking the first visit of an Iranian President to Sri Lanka since former President Dr. Mahmoud Ahmadinejad’s visit in April 2008.

-During his one-day official visit, President Raisi participated in a public ceremony marking the inauguration of the Uma Oya Multipurpose Development Project (UOMDP)).
-This project, following the Mahaweli Development Project, is one of the largest irrigation projects in Sri Lanka.

 ...